 Rackspace blog has a good article to describe region and zones of AWS.
 For the people from technical background – each region is completely independent.
 Each Availability Zone is isolated, but the Availability Zones in a region are connected through low-latency links.

-These 19 Regions cover geo-locations all over the world and 5 more are planned by end of this year.
+These 19 Regions cover geo-locations all over the world and 5 more are planned by the end of this year.
 So your content will always have a closer location to your users and will be served fast.

 Other CDN Options